 Please follow the directions on the Styrofoam recycling bins.
 Thanks for recycling!

 Do you know where your electricity comes from?
-Check out this short video showing Our Energy Legacy.
+Check out this short video from 2013 showing Our Energy Legacy.
+Please take action and support clean renewable energy through community solar and/or wind power.